rbmrclo/jp-station-logs/README.md

 - [Cup Noodles Museum] for day tour!
 - [Motomachi Shopping Street]
 - Go to [Hara Donuts] for an afternoon coffee break after a tiring stroll at the shopping street.

+#### Tokyo

+- Shopping place.
+You can buy many kinds of _omiyage_ here.
+- Go here for Ramen at [Ramen Street](https://tokyocheapo.com/food-and-drink/tokyo-ramen-street/).

 ---